-&lt;sup>8 Paragraphs 61-64.
+8 Paragraphs 61-64.

-Finally, it will often be preferable for the FRC to obtain documents from B rather than A. A may no longer have the documents in question and the FRC may also wish to see the document as it appears on the relevant audit file.
+- seen the documents in issue.
+B will have its own interests to protect and may also have relevant evidence to adduce on the underlying substantive issue of privilege.15 - Finally, it will often be preferable for the FRC to obtain documents from B rather than A. A may no longer have the documents in question and the FRC may also wish to see the document as it appears on the relevant audit file.16